Austinuc/alx-system_engineering-devops/0x02-shell_redirections/README.md

-100-empty_casks | Finds empty files and directories in the current dir and all sub dirs, printing only names 101-gifs | Lists all files with a .gif extension in the current dir and sub dirs 102-acrostic | Decodes acrostics that use the first letter of each line
+100-empty_casks | Finds empty files and directories in the current dir and all sub dirs, printing only names 101-gifs | Lists all files with a .gif extension in the current dir and sub dirs 102-acrostic | Decodes acrostics that use the first letter of each line 103-the_biggest_fan | Parses web servers logs in TSV format as inputs and display 11 hosts or IP addr with most request